MarcelineVQ/TankPlates/readme.md

 ## Features

-* Colors enemy plates depending on if they're attacking you
+* Colors enemy plates depending on if they're attacking you or another tank (if you are using PFUI and the toggle tank function)
 * Text highlight for the enemy you're targeting

 ## Bugs / Missing Features